amuwal/nextJs-fullstack-website/README.md

-# Assignment 01
+# NextJs Full-Stack Website

 [Go to live deployment](https://assignment-01-delta.vercel.app/)

 Hi, this is an assignment I was told to do for an internship position.

-Welcome to Assignment 01!
+Welcome to NextJs Full-Stack Website!
 This project is a web application built using React, Next.js, Tailwind CSS, TypeScript, and MongoDB.
 It provides a platform for users to create and manage their profiles, connections, and suggested connections.

 ## Table of Contents